Walmart to test programs for U.S. workers to cut its healthcare costs

 Recently, Walmart said it is expanding an education program it began last year by offering healthcare degrees, aimed at filling critical roles at its more than 5,000 retail pharmacies.

-Last year, the retailer signed a deal with Anthem Inc, one of the country’s largest insurers, to attract more Medicare enrollees to buy over-the-counter medicines and supplies at its stores.
+Last year, the retailer signed a deal with Anthem Inc (ANTM.N), one of the country’s largest insurers, to attract more Medicare enrollees to buy over-the-counter medicines and supplies at its stores.

 This month, it opened a facility in Georgia to offer low-priced health services that include dental, x-rays, and mental health counseling.